Eeroojanen/C-/README.md

-Some basic C# projects made in shcool
+Some basic C# projects made in school